anismhaddouche/Indicators/README.md

 # Reproduire le projet
-NB : In the following, we suppose the labnbook database is installed locally in you machine and, also, the versionning files.
+NB : In the following, we suppose the labnbook database is installed locally in you machine and, also, the versionning files in the folder "data/versioning".

 * Clone this repository